 Suitable Interface schematics can be found on K4ABT's Website, who markets the ISO-Kit range of interface kits.|

-Some of the commercial interfaces are very expensive, considering how few components are contained inside their pretty boxes.
+Some of the commercial interfaces are quite expensive, considering how few components are contained inside their pretty boxes.
 I'm currently using a homemade "Prodata" interface from the design by Bob Lewis, AA4PB, in March 2002 QST.
-This is much better (and cheaper!) than any commercial interface (with the exception of the excellent MixW RigExpert) that I've seen and is designed for use with Icom transceivers.
-My PC uses a Soundblaster PCI64 card.
-The PC is a 700Mhz Pentium III with 512Mb running Windows 2000 Professional.
-The performance is more than adequate for PSK31.
+This is much better (and cheaper!) than many of the commercial interfaces and is designed for use with Icom transceivers.
+One of the best commercial interfaces is the excellent MixW RigExpert.
+The Signalink USB is also a popular interface and like the Rigexpert has a built-in soundcard IC, resulting in less cables in the shack.
+My old PC PC was a 700Mhz Pentium III with 512Mb running Windows 2000 Professional and a Soundblaster PCI64 card.
+The performance was more than adequate for PSK31.

-I favour Hamscope, which also runs CW, RTTY and MFSK16 modes and interfaces directly to my logging program, YPLog.
-Probably the best program for the digital modes is MixW32.
+I favoured Hamscope, which also runs CW, RTTY and MFSK16 modes and interfaces directly to my logging program, YPLog.

 This is an example of a PSK31 QSO using Digipan.
 The bottom window shows the "waterfall" tuning aid.
 The diamond is centered on the received signal from DL1BBR.
 Tuning of received PSK31 signals is accomplished by a mouse click on any one of the multiple displayed signals.
 Although the PSK31 system has no error checking and correction, the narrow bandwidth imparts a good signal to noise ratio, resulting in a quite robust system.